Periodically refreshed quantum thermal machines: The heat engine and refrigerator regimes

-An extremely interesting point to note from Fig.~\ref{fig:heat_engine} (Fig.~\ref{fig:refrigerator}), is that both the point of maximum efficiency (maximum $COP$) and the point of maximum extracted power $-P_{ext}$ (maximum cooling rate $-\dot{Q}_2$) occurs when the refreshing time $\tau$ is of the order of system time-scale, $\tau\sim O(g^{-1})$, which is also when the entropy production rate is maximum.
+An extremely interesting point to note from Fig.~\ref{fig:heat_engine} (Fig.~\ref{fig:refrigerator}), is that $\eta$ ($COP$), extracted power $-P_{ext}$ (cooling rate $-\dot{Q}_2$) and entropy production rate $\sigma$ are all maximized at $\tau\sim O(g^{-1})$.
 Thus, as a function of $\tau$, these QTMs become most efficient when the system is most irreversible.
 This particular property is in stark contrast with traditional cyclic heat engines and refrigerators which become most efficient in the infinitely slow regime where the system becomes most reversible~\cite{Leff_1975,Leff_2018,Myers_2022}.
 This regime would have power going to zero, therefore leading to a trade-off between extracted power and efficiency of a heat engine as a function of cycle duration, $\tau$.
 However, since the heat engine and the refrigerator in our case become most efficient at the value of $\tau$ where they are most irreversible, there is no trade-off between efficiency and power as function of $\tau$.
-The efficiency (coefficient of performance), though, cannot exceed the Carnot efficiency (coefficient of performance), as shown in general before.

-All thermodynamic quantities approach their value obtained in the $\lambda\rightarrow 0$ limit as $\lambda$ is decreased.
-The maximum extracted power (maximum cooling rate) and the maximum efficiency (maximum $COP$) both increase on reducing $\lambda$.
-Still there is no trade-off between efficiency (coefficient of performance) and extracted power (cooling rate).
-As we see in Fig.~\ref{fig:heat_engine}(c) (Fig.~\ref{fig:refrigerator}(c)), as $\lambda$ is reduced, the efficiency ($COP$) in the $\lambda \rightarrow 0$ limit is approached from below for $\tau \lesssim g^{-1}$.
-In the following, we look into this limit in more detail, which also allows us to find necessary conditions for realization of the heat engine and refrigerating regimes.
+We see in Fig.~\ref{fig:heat_engine}(c) (Fig.~\ref{fig:refrigerator}(c)), for $\tau \lesssim g^{-1}$, as $\lambda$ is reduced, the efficiency ($COP$) increases towards its value in the $\lambda \rightarrow 0$ limit.
+The maximum extracted power (maximum cooling rate) also increases on reducing $\lambda$, showing no trade-off as a function of $\lambda$ also.
+This prompts a deeper look into the $\lambda \rightarrow 0$ limit, which also allows us to find necessary conditions for realization of the heat engine and refrigerating regimes, as we show below.